top of page

 Sat, Apr 05

-|West Memphis
+West Memphis

 Let the sunshine in and make cool artistic prints with the shadows.
-This is a free community event in partnership with the West Memphis School District, but requires an RSVP for each guest to ensure adequate material preparation.
+This is a free community event in partnership with the West Memphis School District, but requires an registration for each guest to ensure adequate material preparation.

 Time & Location